renewalsa-websites/wordpress-template/docs/getting-started.md

 # Edit the .env using VSCode, Vim, Nano, whatever works for you...
 ```

+Finally you will need to run the WordPress install to populate the database etc

 ### Development Environment
 This project will work fine with many different development environments.
-We recommend Laravel Valet, or DDev.
+We recommend [Laravel Valet](https://laravel.com/docs/10.x/valet), or [DDev](https://ddev.com/).

 The specifics of getting this project running in the environment are not covered in this guide - it is assumed the devs will have sufficient knowledge of their environment to make it work.